The Quilt: Release

-Commercial performance

 The Quilt debuted at number 14 in the US Billboard 200 chart, selling 32,266 copies in its first week, becoming the group's highest peaking album on the chart.
 By October 2009, the album had sold 108,000 copies in the United States.

 In the United Kingdom, the album debuted at number 41 in the UK Albums Chart, even though the second single from the album became their third top ten hit in the UK.